Withdrawal | 6 min read

 The current threat of illicit drugs to the very fabric of American life cannot be understated.
 Countless lives have been affected by this scourge already, and countless more lives hang in the balance.
 Not only the lives of the users but the friends and family members that care about and love them.
 Most people are familiar with the names of the more well-known drugs like marijuana, cocaine, heroin, and meth, but there is a relatively new chemical assassin that is hitting the streets in more and more areas, both rural and metropolitan.

 Fentanyl is so powerful in even small amounts that it is often only used in prescription cases where the individual suffering from pain has already been prescribed opioids previously and has become accustomed to them or developed a tolerance to their effects.
-It is not only available in pill form, but it is commonly administered in a transdermal patch that allows absorption through the skin over a period of time and lozenges that dissolve in the mouth.
+It is not only available in pill form but is commonly administered in a transdermal patch that allows absorption through the skin over some time and lozenges that dissolve in the mouth.
 In rare cases, it may be prescriptively administered by injection.

-All opioids, fentanyl included, act on the central nervous system via receptors in the brain, and chemically blocks out many sensations of pain.
-These receptors are also responsible for the release of dopamine, which is a powerful neurotransmitter that signals the pleasure centers of the brain and creates feelings of euphoria and bliss.
+All opioids, fentanyl included, act on the central nervous system via receptors in the brain and chemically block out many pain sensations.
+These receptors are also responsible for releasing dopamine, a powerful neurotransmitter that signals the pleasure centers of the brain and creates feelings of euphoria and bliss.
 Those that are prescribed fentanyl and are not misusing the substance will generally only feel the relief of the pain the drug was prescribed to manage, while those who use fentanyl illicitly, misuse their prescription, or use the drug recreationally will generally feel the powerful euphoric feelings the opioid drug family is usually known for.

-This misuse or abuse of fentanyl or fentanyl derivations is incredibly dangerous and can not only cause a long list of potential health issues and medical conditions, but the drug can also be the cause of a possibly fatal overdose situation.
+This misuse or abuse of fentanyl or fentanyl derivations is incredibly dangerous.
+It can not only cause a long list of potential health issues and medical conditions, but the drug can also be the cause of a possibly fatal overdose situation.
 While most fentanyl addicts will buy the drug knowing exactly what it is, this is something that cannot be guaranteed in some cases.

-Fentanyl is becoming a very common cutting agent in heroin as well, adding cheap bulk to the product so dealers can make more money.
-The problem with this is that people buying heroin often know their dose, but when part of that dose is composed of fentanyl and they don’t know it or are unfamiliar with the effects, it can be deadly.
-Since the user will end up taking much more fentanyl than their body can take, it can lead to incapacitation, respiratory depression, coma, and even death
+Fentanyl is becoming a common cutting agent in heroin, adding cheap bulk to the product so dealers can make more money.
+The problem with this is that people buying heroin often know their dose, but when part of that dose is composed of fentanyl, and they don’t know it or are unfamiliar with the effects, it can be deadly.
+Since the user will take much more fentanyl than their body can take, it can lead to incapacitation, respiratory depression, coma, and even death.

 Signs that an overdose may be imminent or actively occurring include:

 If the user can avoid all of the dangerous acute effects of the drug, they will often develop a dependency very rapidly.
-Once the chemical dependency is established in their system, they will begin to experience withdrawal symptoms in as little as a few hours following their most recent dose if they do not take more.
-This can also lead to psychological dependence where they consume the drug out of fear of eventual or potential withdrawal symptoms.
+Once the chemical dependency is established in their system, they will experience withdrawal symptoms in as little as a few hours following their most recent dose if they do not take more.
+This can also lead to psychological dependence, where they consume the drug for fear of eventual or potential withdrawal symptoms.

-Fentanyl withdrawal symptoms will generally reflect the most common opioid withdrawal symptoms, and while they can vary in severity from person to person the symptoms themselves will rarely differ by any significant margin.
-Once the dependency and addiction have been created, stopping the use of fentanyl or even reducing the dosage in some cases, can immediately cause the withdrawal symptoms to begin.
+Fentanyl withdrawal symptoms will generally reflect the most common opioid withdrawal symptoms.
+While they can vary in severity from person to person, the symptoms themselves will rarely differ by any significant margin.
+Once the dependency and addiction have been created, stopping the use of fentanyl or even reducing the dosage in some cases can immediately cause the withdrawal symptoms to begin.
 These symptoms will usually include:

-The timeline of fentanyl withdrawal symptoms will vary from person to person and will depend heavily on not only the abuse profile of the individual but on the methods they use to complete withdrawal.
-Many people who attempt the withdrawal stage solo end up experiencing a longer period of more intense symptoms, but the overall process can be done quicker.
+The timeline of fentanyl withdrawal symptoms will vary from person to person and will depend heavily on the abuse profile of the individual and the methods they use to complete a withdrawal.
+Many people who attempt the withdrawal stage solo end up experiencing a long period of more intense symptoms, but the overall process can be done quicker.

 When the process is attempted with medical supervision in a controlled environment, the addiction professionals will often taper down the use over time.
-While this can make the entire withdrawal process much more comfortable and successful than a solo, “cold turkey” quit, it can take longer since the individual needs to be weaned off of the fentanyl.
+While this can make the withdrawal process much more comfortable and successful than a solo “cold turkey” quit, it can take longer since the individual needs to be weaned off the fentanyl.

-In most fentanyl users, the withdrawal stage will last an average of about 5 to 7 days.
+In most fentanyl users, the withdrawal stage will average about 5 to 7 days.
 This generally does not include the first few days following the absence of the drug, and under some circumstances, the withdrawal can go much longer.
 It is rare for users to experience intense withdrawal symptoms for more than 14 days in any scenario.
-If applicable, some users may obtain a recommendation from their healthcare provider for medically-assisted detox, which can drastically cut down the overall time withdrawal will take.
+If applicable, some users may obtain a recommendation from their healthcare provider for medically-assisted detox, which can drastically reduce withdrawal time.

-Commonly used drugs include buprenorphine, which is a partial opioid agonist, and naloxone which is a complete opioid receptor block.
-While buprenorphine binds to receptors and relieves some of the withdrawal symptoms, it doesn’t produce any sort of high or pleasurable experience for the user.
-Naloxone completely blocks the receptors from all opioids in the system, and only activates in the presence of opioids, otherwise remaining inactive in the system.
+Commonly used drugs include buprenorphine, a partial opioid agonist, and naloxone, a complete opioid receptor block.
+While buprenorphine binds to receptors and relieves some withdrawal symptoms, it doesn’t produce a high or pleasurable experience for the user.
+Naloxone completely blocks the receptors from all opioids in the system and only activates in the presence of opioids, otherwise remaining inactive in the system.

 Many people have been prescribed fentanyl and wonder how they can tell if they’ve developed a dependence or addiction, just as there are illicit users who think that they can control their usage and addiction but also may start to think they’ve become dependent.
-There are some relatively easy ways to identify if you have an underlying addiction to fentanyl, and the most common is acknowledging that you begin to feel withdrawal symptoms when you aren’t using fentanyl or have reduced your dosage.
+There are some relatively easy ways to identify if you have an underlying addiction to fentanyl.
+The most common is acknowledging that you begin to feel withdrawal symptoms when you aren’t using fentanyl or have reduced your dosage.

-No matter how long you have been taking prescription fentanyl or using fentanyl on an illicit or illegal basis, you will be able to spot an addiction by whether withdrawal symptoms show up, and if so, how quickly and how severely they come on.
-Since fentanyl affects the central nervous system heavily, the chemical changes that take place are powerful and fast-acting, and in most users who have developed an addiction these symptoms will begin to show up only hours after the most recent dose.
+No matter how long you have been taking prescription fentanyl or using fentanyl on an illicit or illegal basis, you will be able to spot an addiction by whether withdrawal symptoms show up and, if so, how quickly and how severely they come on.
+Since fentanyl affects the central nervous system, the chemical changes that occur are powerful and fast-acting.
+In most users who have developed an addiction, these symptoms will begin to show up only hours after the most recent dose.